saeedsk/slab-allocator-test/README.md

 This bash scipt will create multiple cgroups and it will stresstest the linux kernel by spawining multiple tasks at the same time.
 Test shows that number of allocated slabs have been increased even though those task are completed adn the allocated memory won't get released unless someone manaually shrink the allocated slabs by writing to /sys/kernel/slab/<slab caches>/shrink sysfs files.

+#Prerequisite
+Kernel needs to have compiled with CONFIG_DEBUG_SLAB=y  which is usually the default configuration also this script us using cgroutp tools which can be intalled on Ubuntu by running the following command:
+'''
+sudo apt-get install cgroup-tools
+'''

 Test Result for spawning 50000 tasks on Ubuntu 19.04 with kernel version 5.0.0:
 ```
 # uname -a